codeabovelab/haven-platform/doc/installation.md

 dm.kv.etcd.urls=http://$MASTER_IP:2379

-You should take a look at the example configuration repository to see all of the settings available:
+You should take a look at the example configuration repository to see all of the available settings:

 https://github.com/codeabovelab/haven-example-configuration

-## Using swarm (not swarm-mode) and agentless installation: ##
+## Using the Swarm (not swarm-mode) and agentless installation: ##
 The docker.service file's (https://docs.docker.com/v1.11/engine/admin/systemd/#custom-docker-daemon-options)
 ExecStart parameter will need to be modified to something like:
 ```sh